timescale/pg_prometheus/README.md

  labels_id | integer                  |
 ```

-Labels will be stored in a companion table called `metrics_labels`
+Labels are stored in a companion table called `labels`
 (note that `metric_name` is its own columns since it is always
 present):